 The French-Canadian-Native American connection

-The Native American Choctaw tribe was there first there long before, but the French-American Cajun/Creole culture associated with the bayou came with the French-Canadians when they fled Quebec to escape the tightening grip of British reign.
+The Native American Choctaw tribe was there first, but the French-American Cajun/Creole culture associated with the bayou came with the French-Canadians when they fled Quebec to escape the tightening grip of British reign.

 Since the 1760s, the bayou (specifically Louisiana) has been home to the Cajun and Creole patois, music and food have become synonymous with the bayou.
 Crawdads, anyone?